Using the View Only Toolbar

 To learn more about the Configuration panel, see Configurations.

-- Toggle BOM panel - Click the BOM icon to open the BOM panel, or close the BOM panel:
+- Bill of Materials - Click the BOM icon to open the BOM panel, or close the BOM panel.

-- Open Exploded views panel - Click the Exploded views icon to open the panel in order to select an Exploded view to display:
+- Exploded views - Click the Exploded views icon to open the panel in order to select an Exploded view to display.

 This tool only appears when an Assembly is selected.